SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

-We observed cases in which \users prioritized others' autonomy over their own \spas, particularly in the case of \cf{\accessperson}.
-McGregor et al.\ quoted a journalist who valued avoiding ``impos[ing] any kind of burden on a source'' over the journalist's own \spas~\cite{mcgregor2016individual}.
-Similarly, NGO staff with \cf{\accessperson} reported the need to balance security with the autonomy of the survivors they worked with: Chen et al.\ quoted a staff member working with trafficking survivors who tends to suggest that they turn off phone location, ``But I do kind of leave it up to them.
+Our analysis revealed cases in which \users prioritized others' autonomy over their own \spas, particularly in the case of \cf{\accessperson}.
+McGregor et al.\ ~\cite{mcgregor2016individual} quoted a journalist who valued avoiding ``impos[ing] any kind of burden on a source'' over the journalist's own \spas.
+Similarly, NGO staff with \cf{\accessperson} reported the need to balance security with the autonomy of the survivors they worked with: Chen et al.\ ~\cite{chen2019computer} quoted a staff member working with trafficking survivors who tended to suggest that they turn off phone location, ``But I do kind of leave it up to them.
 It’s not mandatory\ldots. ’Cause we come from an empowering place.
-We don’t want to be telling them what to do.''~\cite{chen2019computer}.
+We don’t want to be telling them what to do.''

-Caring for others can also lead at-risk users to prioritize efficiency in achieving their primary goals over \spas, something we observed particularly in the cases of \cf{legal or political}, \cf{prominence}, or \cf{access to a sensitive resource} that frequently coincided with a profession or activity that benefited others.
+Caring for others can also lead at-risk users to prioritize efficiency in achieving their primary goals over \spas, something we noted particularly in the cases of \cf{\political}, \cf{prominence}, or \cf{access to a sensitive resource}, which frequently coincided with a profession or activity that benefited others.
 A human rights activist, for example, wondered, ``Should I spend half a day figuring out digital security, or do work?''~\cite{marczak2017social}.
 In several studies, journalists, political campaign workers, and emergency department personnel reported mixing personal and work data and devices for efficiency in their work~\cite{mcgregor2016individual, sanches2020under, stobert2020understanding, consolvo2021why}.